Psilocybe caerulipes

 Ride Fuse snowboard boot 2024

 I first got the 8.5 Ride Fuse boot which was the same size as my previous boots, but after wearing it around my work I figured it was going to pack out and get more spacious.
-It definetly felt and looked bigger than the same size in my Thirtytwo boots.
+It definitely felt and looked bigger than the same size in my Thirtytwo boots.

 So I looked a little longer and eventually found a size 8 and got them.
-I didn’t really like the color way much so I ordered some other blue laces that thought would go better than the white ones that came with it.
+I didn’t really like the blue color way much so I ordered some other blue laces that thought would go better than the white ones that came with it.

 Ride Fuse boots are pretty stiff (8-10) out of the box for a freestyle boot.